colinycw/VoiceNavi-with-drowsiness-detect-on-RPI3/README.md

   $ sudo ldconfig
   ```

   And finally, create a soft link OpenCV bindings from where your OpenCV is installed.
+(The example below was made according to the environment settings on my RPI3.
+You should change them to fit in to your own situation.)
   ```
   $ sudo ln -s /usr/local/lib/python2.7/dist-packages/cv2.so /home/pi/berryconda3/envs/navi/lib/python3.5/site-packages
   ```